Pentargon has a solid fuel central heating system

-Ongoing trials on board eventually enabled a charge to be eked out to about 10hrs.
+Ongoing trials on board during 2012 eventually enabled a charge to be eked out to about 10hrs.
 Going to bed at 8pm meant waking at 6am to top up the burner with more lumpwood and hoping for the best.
-However, the upside was that the sleeping cabin could be maintained at 18ºC through the night.
+However, the sleeping cabin could be maintained at 18ºC through the night.
 It was even taken up to 24ºC on one occasion, while testing the limits, but was deemed a waste of precious resources and of limited practical use.

 Pentargon has on board " polar and maritime" sailing kit from our sea-going days, having been bought originally around the turn of the century.
-It is still on board in 2019 During the very cold period this became standard wear, day and night, on board or ashore.
+It is still on board in 2019 During the very cold period in 2012 this became standard wear, day and night, on board or ashore.
 The lurid yellow rig became rather well known around Rugby, Daventry and on the cut.
 Once the Hampshire had been proven, one was able to undress at night and sleep inside a very snug [Irish] Lee Valley Nightshirt inside a single sleeping bag, inside a double sleeping bag, inside a heated cabin.

 House Dwellers and Summer Sailors have no concept as to how cold it CAN be inside a canal boat on the cut when it is proper cold in the middle of the night.
 It [almost] never came to ice inside the windows though, but that was down more to the extraordinary dryness of Pentargon inside rather than any other factor.
 I'm just old enough to remember the winter of 1947 when we had to scrape the ice of the insides of our unheated house windows in the morning to see out.
 Pentargon did manage to get her olive oil opaque out in the galley, with the Hampshire keeping the front cabin as cosy and warm as an eider duck's arse.